 It’s up to the accounting department of a company to decide what should be included in COGS or COS and what shouldn’t.
 This seems easy in theory, but in practice, the situation is a bit more complicated.

 It has to be mentioned that service companies can’t list COGS on the income statement.
 They have COS instead, but it doesn’t count as a COGS deduction.

 In some situations the decision is obvious: for example, the cost of the fabric/material for the shoes (mentioned in the example before), the wages of the people making them are directly related to the final product for sale, so they go into the cost of goods sold.
 There’s no doubt here as COGS by definition includes direct labor costs and any direct material costs associated with the production process.
 On the contrary, the salary of the human resources manager and the cost of supplies used by the sales department go into SG&A, not in COGS or COS.

-But this is where black and white definitions end and we enter the gray area.
-Where do we put the salary of managers of the shoe factory or the quality supervisors?
+But this is where black-and-white definitions end and we enter the gray area.
+Where do we put the salary of the managers of the shoe factory or the quality supervisors?
 GAAP doesn’t say “yes” to one and “no” to the other.
-So companies use GAAP guidelines and logical approaches and apply them according to their particular situations.
-The key moment here is to apply these guidelines logically and consistently.
+So companies combine GAAP guidelines with logical approaches and apply them according to their particular situations.
+The key moment here is to apply these guidelines sensibly and consistently.

 Cost of Goods Sold formula and calculation